Four Seasons Chinatown

 About Four Seasons Chinatown

 Four Seasons Chinatown is a Cantonese restaurant at 12 Gerrard Street, in Soho's Chinatown.
-It is best known for Hong Kong style roast duck, and a visitor would go for the crisp skin and tender meat that have made it one of the most talked about duck addresses in the area.
-The kitchen serves more than one hundred dishes across a single day, so the room is usually busy and the turnover quick.
+It is best known for Hong Kong style roast duck, and most people come for the crisp skin and tender meat that have made it one of the most talked about duck addresses around.
+The kitchen turns out more than a hundred dishes across a single day, so the room is usually busy and the tables turn over quickly.

 Follow Four Seasons Chinatown